 For optimal configuration settings, mount the config repository before any other repositories.

 For an individual workstation or laptop, set

 If you set up a cluster of cvmfs nodes, specify the HTTP proxy servers on your site with

 If you’re unsure about the proxy names, set

-This should only be done for a small number of clients (< 5), because large numbers can put a heavy load on the Stratum 1 servers and result, amongst others, in poorer performance for the client.
+This should only be done for very few clients (< 5), because large numbers can put a heavy load on the Stratum 1 servers and result, amongst others, in poorer performance for the clients.